AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 In a content update, one or more AEM documents change.
 AEM sends a syndication request to the Dispatcher, which updates the cache accordingly:

 1. It deletes the modified files from the cache.
 1. It deletes all files that start with the same handle from the cache.
-For example, if the file /en/index.html is updated, all the files that start with /en/index. are deleted.
-This mechanism allows you to design cache-efficient sites, especially about picture navigation.
+For example, if the file `/en/index.html` is updated, all the files that start with `/en/index.` are deleted.
+This mechanism lets you design cache-efficient sites, especially for picture navigation.
 1. It *touches* the so-called **statfile**, which updates the timestamp of the statfile to indicate the date of the last change.

 The following points should be noted:

-* Content Updates are typically used with an authoring system which "knows" what must be replaced.
+* Content Updates are typically used with an authoring system that "knows" what must be replaced.
-* Files that are affected by a content update are removed, but not replaced immediately.
-The next time such a file is requested, the Dispatcher fetches the new file from the AEM instance and places it in the cache, overwriting the old content.
+* A content updates that affect files are removed, but not replaced immediately.
+The next time such a file is requested, then the AEM Dispatcher fetches the new file from the AEM instance and places it in the cache, overwriting the old content.
 * Typically, automatically generated pictures that incorporate text from a page are stored in picture files starting with the same handle - thus ensuring that the association exists for deletion.
 For example, you may store the title text of the page mypage.html as the picture mypage.titlePicture.gif in the same folder.
 This way the picture is automatically deleted from the cache each time the page is updated, so you can be sure that the picture always reflects the current version of the page.
 * You may have several statfiles, for example one per language folder.
 If a page is updated, AEM looks for the next parent folder containing a statfile, and *touches* that file.